jasmine-rios/Microsoft-AI-Fundamentals/notes/1-Azure-AI-Services.md

 **NOTE**
 This file is based off of chapter 1-2 from Tom Taulli's book.

+Most of all, it is summarized and quotated with other resources listed in `resources.md`

+!()[/asset]
+assets/images/ai-architecture-pitfalls.png
 ## Exam Topics Weigh Scale

 - AI Workloads and Considerations (15-20%)